TomKopp/utils/packages/attr-convert/README.md

 # AttrConvert

-Converts html attribues to boolean and back
+Converts html attributes to boolean and back